greenbone/docs/src/faq.md

 available software, best practices, ... diverge to much to offer *official* packages, scripts or anything else from Greenbone.
 We offer this Greenbone Community Edition documentation and the [community forum] for discussing setup problems.
-Therefore, Greenbone also doesn't recommend any distribution nor do we prefer one distribution over the other.
+Therefore, Greenbone also does not recommend any distribution nor do we prefer one distribution over the other.
 Most of the time, we are not even aware which distribution ships which version of our software.